 - Be able to pass a criminal records check to assist in any City of Delta or Emergency Management BC (EMBC) taskings

 Once you have been crew for a while, we will provide further Transport Canada approved training including Small Non-Pleasure Domestic Vessel Basic Safety (SDV-BS) (the old Marine Emergency Duties MED-A3), and Marine Basic First Aid with CPR / AED.
 Other certifications may be added dependent on your crew level.

-Note: Due to COVID-19, the CLI is operating its vessels with a limited number of crew members that must wear masks inside the cabin and have at least 2 vaccine shots.
-Once the public health advisory is lifted, we will adjust our restriction.
+Note: Due to COVID-19, the CLI may operate its vessels with a limited number of crew members that may require wearing masks inside the cabin and having at least 2 vaccine shots.
+Current public health orders will dictate our requirements.

 Society members are very important to us.
 They may help with fundraising, finance, maintenance, public relations, or may just want to be associated with a marine safety organization.
 Whatever the case, we would really like to have you as a member.
 The annual cost is $50 and can be paid by one of the following methods:

 - Cash, or

 If you wish to join, please fill out the form below: